joshualande/joshualande.github.io/_posts/2013-02-14-stanford-university-research.md

 ---
 layout: post
-title: Searching for Pulsar Wind Nebulae at Stanford University
+title: Searching for Pulsar Wind Nebulae at the Kavli Institute for Particle Astrophysics and Cosmology
 comments: true
 ---